nomeata/gipeda/README.md

 -------------

 Finally, you simply point your browser to the `site/index.html`.
 The page should be mostly self-explanatory.
-If you don’t see anything, it might be because of the filter in the top-right corner.
+If you don't see anything, it might be because of the filter in the top-right corner.
 Try to enable all buttons, even the `=`.